What is marketing information?

 Marketing information or marketing information system (MKIS) is a system for collecting, analyzing, interpreting, storing, and disseminating market data to marketers on a regular, continuous basis from both internal and external sources.

-The marketing information system provides useful data to marketers so that they may make informed decisions about pricing, packaging, new product development, distribution, media, and promotion, among other things.
+The marketing information system provides valuable data to marketers to make informed decisions about pricing, packaging, new product development, distribution, media, and promotion, among other things.

 Different types of marketing information